brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 I subscribe some courses, I have to plan my week.

 {: .result }
-It is not clear if subscribing to courses is different from enrolling in them.Able to select a course and schedule an event for a specific date and time.
+It is not clear if subscribing to courses is different from enrolling in them.
+Able to select a course and schedule an event for a specific date and time.

 #### I want to continue the course I left